- Academic Programs

 - Moral and Spiritual Development

-Upon completion of Barton College’s General Education program or when receiving a Bachelor’s degree, a student will demonstrate competency in the four foundational learning outcomes:
+Upon completion of Barton College’s General Education program or when receiving a Bachelor’s degree, a student will demonstrate competency in the four foundational learning outcomes (more details about metrics are available here):

 - Students will understand academic disciplines by acquiring a certain amount of knowledge of different disciplines as well as an understanding of the distinctive way of thinking in the disciplines.